-7 Conclusion
+8 Conclusion

 The focus of this paper is the implications of price stickiness for the optimal degree of price volatility in economies where the government does not have access to lump-sum taxation and public debt is state-non-contingent.
-The central finding is that for plausible calibrations of the degree of nominal rigidity the volatility of inflation associated with the Ramsey allocation is many times lower than that under price flexibility.
+The central finding is that for plausible calibrations of the degree of nominal rigidity the volatility of inflation associated with the Ramsey allocation is near zero.
+Indeed, a very small amount of price stickiness suffices to make the optimal inflation volatility many times lower than the one arising under full price flexibility.